Archaeological Programme of Works, Bristol

-Building on a long-standing partnership with the Water industry, we completed our Archaeological programme of works within agreed timescale ensuring pipeline works were completed on schedule
+Building on a long-standing partnership with the Water industry, we completed our archaeological programme of works within agreed timescales, ensuring pipeline works were completed on schedule

 We initially undertook a Desk Based Assessment of the proposed water mains pipeline which identified that it extended through an area of Moderate to High archaeological sensitivity within the medieval suburb of Redcliffe and Temple (in central Bristol) and along the south and east fringes of the medieval suburb of Old Market in close proximity to the line of the ‘Great Ditch’, dug in the late 12th/ 13th century to defend the Old Market suburb.